Who can apply to the Growth Fund?

 - A support agency focused on earlier stage charities and social enterprises which are new to social investment might partner with an experienced investor.

-If you are interested in applying for the Growth Fund and need a partner in order to be able to fulfil the roles of a social investor then visit the Supporting Partnerships page for more information and links to organisations who have registered interest as potential partners.
-If you are interested in a Loan Administration Service you can find out more on this page.
+If you are interested in applying for the Growth Fund and need a partner in order to be able to fulfil the roles of a social investor then visit our Supporting Partnerships page for more information and links to organisations who have registered interest as potential partners.

 We refer to social investors as applicants throughout the application guidance, but this should be read to include partnerships which fulfil the roles of a social investor.